Generalized quasirandom properties of expanding graph sequencesedding: Introduction

 However, less attention has been paid to graphs with a small spectral gap, when several cases can occur: among others, the graph can be a bipartite expander of Alon~\cite{Alon0} or its vertices can be divided into two sparsely connected clusters, but the clusters themselves can be good expanders (see~\cite{Lee} and~\cite{Ng}).
 In case of several clusters of vertices the situation is even more complicated.
 The pairwise relations between the clusters and the within-cluster relations of the vertices of the same cluster show a great variety.
 Depending on the number and sign of the so-called \textit{structural eigenvalues} of the \textit{normalized modularity matrix}, to be defined in Section~\ref{pre}, we can make inferences on the number of the underlying clusters and the type of connection between them.
-Furthermore, based on \textit{spectral and singular value decompositions} (in the sequel, SD and SVD), low dimensional embedding of the vertices is performed, and classical and modern techniques of the multivariate statistical analysis (analysis of variance and $k$-means clustering) are used to find the clusters.
-The notion of the multiway discrepancy~\cite{Bolla16} also plays a crucial role in identifying the clusters, and it is related to the spectral properties of the graph.
+Furthermore, based on \textit{spectral and singular value decompositions}, low dimensional embedding of the vertices is performed, and classical and modern techniques of the multivariate statistical analysis are used to find the clusters.
+The notion of the \textit{multiway discrepancy}, introduced in~\cite{Bolla16}, also plays a crucial role in identifying the clusters, and it is related to the spectral properties of the graph.